isomerpages/moe-victoriajc/_admissions/Joint Admissions Exercise (JAE).md

 title: Joint Admissions Exercise (JAE)
 permalink: /admissions/joint-admissions-exercise/
 description: ""
+variant: markdown
 ---
 ![](/images/Sub%20Page%20Banners%202023/Admissions%20JAE.jpg)

 ### Joint Admissions Exercise

 The Joint Admissions Exercise (JAE) to junior colleges is conducted by the Ministry of Education in January each year.
 Secondary 4 students will receive an instruction booklet from their secondary schools, with detailed instructions on how to apply.
-For more details on the JAE application process, please refer to MOE's website [here](https://www.moe.gov.sg/post-secondary/admissions/jae/apply).
+For more details on the JAE application process, please refer to MOE's website [here](https://www.moe.gov.sg/post-secondary/admissions/jae).

 In 2023, the cut-off points for Science stream is 7 and Arts stream is 8.